Models-Lucene2021/Lightweight/README.md

 mvn exec:java -Dexec.mainClass="org.tool.evaluateClustering"
 ```
 The results will be saved in a csv file.
-Be carefull to the configuration file, by default the number of rounds is as the full dataset (551 elements), this means that the complete evaluation will take some hours to complete.
+Be careful to the configuration file, by default the number of rounds is as the full dataset (551 elements), this means that the complete evaluation will take some hours to complete.

 # Evaluated Data